 We compare our surface parameterizations to several baselines: (1) vertex-wise optimization, that is, optimizing the objective with respect to each vertex; (2) scaling the surface along its 3 principal axis; (3) using the \textit{FreeForm} parameterization of~\cite{Baque18}, which extends scaling to higher order terms as well as periodical ones and (4) the \textit{PolyCube} parameterization of~\cite{Umetani18} that deforms a 3D surface by moving a pre-defined set of control points.

 We report quantitative results for the minimization of the objective function of Eq.~\ref{eq:cfd} for a subset of 8 randomly chosen cars in Table~\ref{tab:cfd_results}, and show qualitative ones in Fig.~\ref{fig:cfd_three_baselines}.
 Not only does our method deliver lower drag values than the others but, unlike them, it allows for topology changes and produces semantically correct surfaces as shown in Fig.~\ref{fig:cfd_three_baselines}(c).
 We provide additional results in the supplementary material.
-Observe that, similarly to what reported in Table~\ref{tab:svr_ablation}, \textit{DeepMesh-SDF} slightly outperforms \textit{DeepMesh-OCC}.
-We conjecture this is due to our sampling strategy, which follows closely the one of \cite{Park19a} {and might therefore favor SDF networks}.
+As can be seen in Table~\ref{tab:svr_ablation}, \textit{DeepMesh-SDF} slightly outperforms \textit{DeepMesh-OCC}.
+We conjecture this is due to our sampling strategy, which follows closely the one of \cite{Park19c} {and might therefore favor SDF networks}.